Evaluating Interactive 2D Visualization as a Sample Selection Strategy for Biomedical Time-Series Data Annotation: Related work

 Interactive 2D data exploration has also been used in analyzing audio and large‑scale biological data.
 Voxplorer \cite{voxplorer} presents an interactive dashboard for exploring and visualizing voice data using either 2D or 3D embeddings from dimensionality reduction algorithms such as t-SNE and uniform manifold approximation and projection (UMAP).
 Combined with the possibility of extracting features using the dashboard, Voxplorer aims to give researchers access to modern data analysis techniques.
-The CZ CELLxGENE Discover platform \cite{CZ_CELLxGENE} serves as a large‑scale, curated repository of community‑contributed single‑cell transcriptomic data.
+The CZ CELLxGENE Discover platform \cite{CZ_CELLxGENE} serves as a large-scale, curated repository of community-contributed single-cell transcriptomic data.
 In addition to enabling access to corpus‑level analyses, the platform provides an interactive 2DV interface that allows researchers to explore and analyze individual datasets using 2D embeddings from algorithms such as t‑SNE, UMAP, and principal component analysis (PCA).

 Tools for 2D data visualization have additionally been evaluated in biomedical contexts, most commonly in cytometry.
 Amir et al. \cite{visne_article} introduced an application of t-SNE to cytometry, demonstrating that 2D embeddings can improve the visibility of leukemic cell pattern differences that are difficult to detect through manual gating.
 Park et al. \cite{cytometry_2d_embeddings} evaluated how well t-SNE and UMAP dimensionality reduction algorithms can support diagnostic decision‑making in flow cytometry.
 They showed that the results from these algorithms closely match the results obtained through traditional manual analysis, and in some cases even highlight small or unusual cell groups that the manual approach did not detect.
 Stolarek et al. \cite{umap_imaging_flow_cytometry} evaluated UMAP for exploring high‑dimensional data in imaging flow cytometry, showing that the use of 2D embeddings from UMAP improves clustering quality and supports rapid grouping and provisional labeling of previously unannotated cells.